poi0905/poi0905.github.io/_posts/2022-11-08-datacamp-SQL-Fundamentals.markdown

 *Recall that when both the field names being joined on are the same, you can take advantage of the `USING` clause.*

 {% highlight SQL %}
-SELECT c.name AS country, l.name AS language, official FROM countries AS c
-INNER JOIN languages AS l
--- Match using the code column
-USING(code);
-{% endhighlight %}

-{% highlight SQL %}
 SELECT name, e.year, fertility_rate, unemployment_rate
 FROM countries AS c
 INNER JOIN populations AS p